ZUGFeRD/ZUGFeRD.github.io/README.md

 #### Display
 * The [XRechnung XSLT](https://github.com/itplr-kosit/xrechnung-visualization/releases) can be used to convert ZUGFeRD/Factur-X to HTML
 * There is a [freeware viewer](https://www.ultramarinviewer.de/) for XRechnung based on these XSLTs, additionally
-* there is a [open source cross plattform XRechnung viewer](https://github.com/jcthiele/OpenXRechnungToolbox) as well as
+* there is an [open source cross platform XRechnung viewer](https://github.com/jcthiele/OpenXRechnungToolbox) as well as
-* an attempt for a [open source cross plattform multi format viewer](https://quba-viewer.org) (also displaying ZUGFeRD/Factur-X PDF and XML)
+* an attempt for an [open source cross platform multi format viewer](https://quba-viewer.org) (also displaying ZUGFeRD/Factur-X PDF and XML)

 #### Miscellaneous
 * [Additional data](http://4s4u.de/additional_data) is a python project to support extensions for certain industries like logistics, adding additional information to structured invoices (e.g. the invoice is for kilometres and the additional data contains the amount of miles)
 * Philip Helger published a [java library to convert UN/CEFACT CII to UBL](https://github.com/phax/en16931-cii2ubl)
 * There is a [OpenXRechnungToolbox](https://github.com/jcthiele/OpenXRechnungToolbox) to visualize and validate XRechnung and Leitweg-IDs
-* There is a interesting [parser](https://github.com/svanteschubert/en16931-data-extractor) for the EN16931 specification documents
+* There is an interesting [parser](https://github.com/svanteschubert/en16931-data-extractor) for the EN16931 specification documents